dcasota/ollama-scripts/README.md

 <img src="https://github.com/dcasota/ollama-scripts/assets/14890243/9720f1e2-459c-4553-960f-aec053c44a5d" alt="image" width="120">

 At this point, it is good to know, that the first setup might not be enough.
 Simply starting the file with `python.exe main.py` usually stops with issues because prerequired libraries are not installed.

 Those libraries can be installed using the python pip installer.

+Install the requirements of an example with `pip install`.

 `pip install -r requirements.txt`

-Those requirements.txt files are generic and can be run on Linux (and MacOS I guess) as well.
+The requirements.txt files are generic and can be run on Linux (and MacOS I guess) as well.
 However depending on your os, you might need to ensure that dependent libraries are installed as well.

 Langchain-document
 --

 Langchain-document is included as an Ollama example.
 It reads a PDF document and answers to questions about the document' content.

-From the provisioning perspective, it has to be said, that installing the included requirements.txt stills finishes with issues because there is a missing component (tensorflow-macos) which seems to be available on MacOS only.
-However, with the setup proposed below, the main.py starts flawlessly.
+From the provisioning perspective it has to be said that installing the included components specified in requirements.txt often finishes with issues.
+Depending on the example, there are warnings, exceptions because of missing components available on MacOS only, etc. On goal of the Ollama team is to offer resilient setups for MacOS, Linux, Windows and Docker Containers.
+If you're a good programmer, actions tester and willing to help, contribute with pull requests.

+The following code snippet helps to make start the .\examples\langchain-document\main.py.

 ```
 pip install unstructured